hocuscodus/qed-lang/faq.md

 # Where is the source code?
 Is it open-source?

-The source code is private now, but when QED is as the MVP stage or whenever I rallly a network of contributors, I shall release it on github.
+The source code is private now, but when QED is as the MVP stage or whenever I rally a network of contributors, I shall release it on github.
 And yes, it will be open-source.

 # Who are you?

 My name is Martin Savage.
-My background story is pretty common.
-I grew up in [Sainte-Marthe-sur-le-Lac](https://en.wikipedia.org/wiki/Sainte-Marthe-sur-le-Lac,_Quebec) where I had a very happy childhood.
-Then I went to school where I learned to read, write and count.

 I started programming as a young teen and as far as I recall, have done personal research on programming and GUI concepts ever since.

 QED is the culmination of this research.
 I started developing it in 2015.